-Find out when a tenant can legally break a lease in Louisiana, when they can’t, and whether or not a landlord is required by Louisiana law to make reasonable effort to rerent.
+Find out when a tenant can legally break a lease in Louisiana, when they can’t, and if a landlord is required by Louisiana law to make reasonable effort to re-rent.

-Before we address the legally acceptable reasons to get out a lease early without penalty, it’s important to know the notice requirements in Louisiana to end a tenancy in general.
+Before we address the legally acceptable reasons to get out a lease early without penalty, it’s important to understand the notice requirements in Louisiana to end a tenancy.

 Lease Termination Notice Requirements in Louisiana

 In Louisiana, a tenant is not required to provide notice for fixed end date leases, the lease expires on the last day of the lease.
-Louisiana tenants have to provide written notice for the following lease terms:
+Louisiana tenants must provide written notice for the following lease terms (CC 2728):

-- Notice to terminate a week-to-week lease.
-5-day written notice before the end of the week (CC 2728).

 - Notice to terminate a month-to-month lease.
+10 calendar day written notice before the end of the month.

-10-day written notice before the end of the month (CC 2728).
+- Notice to terminate a lease longer than a month.
+30-day written notice before the end of the rental period.

 - Notice to terminate a fixed end date lease.
 No notice is required unless the lease is extended by the tenant remaining in the premises for longer than a week past the end of the lease without notice to vacate or terminate.
-If that happens, the lease is extended to month-to-month for leases whose term is a month or longer (CC 2720, CC 2721, CC 2723).
+If that happens, the lease is extended to month-to-month for leases whose term is a month or longer (CC 2720, CC 2721).

 Conditions for Legally Breaking a Lease in Louisiana

 There are a handful of scenarios where a tenant can legally break a lease in Louisiana without penalty.
 We’ll go through each of them below.